stelb/talos-hetzner/README.md

 This will not be perfect, it's for my own use and for learning :)

+ ## Target
+ * running talos with defined number of controlplanes/workers
+ * install Hetzner Cloud Controller Manager
+ * install Cilium with Gateway API

+Configured correctly and Hetzner has no issues, talos + kubernetes is up and runing in about 5 minutes.

  ## Requirements
  * Hetzner customer :)
  * Domain at Hetzner, not needed, can be removed/adapted